Let’s deploy a small HTTP service written in .NET on Runway!

 Then go into the my-app directory, initialize a git repository (git init).

 The Program.cs file will contain your route.
-Let’s also log all requests (using a middleware) and configure the webserver through a PORT environment variable (with a default of 3000):
+Let’s also log all requests (using a middleware) and configure the web server through a PORT environment variable (with a default of 5000):

 var builder = WebApplication.CreateBuilder(args);